 - I released my guilt and anger toward him/her.

-- I know I can stand alone, if necessary, but am open to new things and people.
+- I know I can stand alone but am open to new things and people.